Consensys/gpact/applications/sfc/README.md

-Non-Atomic App Contracts
+Simple Function Call (SFC) Protocol Applications
 ----------------
-The directory contains contracts that are designed to work with non-atomic function call protocols.
-The contracts may be complete applications themselves, or may just be helper code to be used within a larger application.
+The directory contains contracts that are designed to work with the Simple Function Call protocol.
+This protocol is a non-atomic function call protocol.